bids-standard/BEP028_BIDSprov/README.md

 ---

-_This document is derived from the [BEP001 README](https://github.com/bids-standard/bep001/blob/master/README.md)_
+_Credits: This README was build based on the [BEP001 README](https://github.com/bids-standard/bep001/blob/master/README.md)._